spawaskar-cora/cora-docs/docs/user-guide/file-export-import.md

 Files can be exported from and import into CoRA via the File Import/Export and File Manager system.
 Options for File Export and Import can be viewed under the left navigation bar.

 ## File Export
-In order to create a file export, click on 'File Export' under 'File Export/Import' on left navigation bar.
+In order to create a file export, click on 'File Export' under 'File Export/Import' on the left navigation bar.

 ![Click on Action](../images/ImportExport/HomeScreenExport.png)